Rabadash8820/AwsUtil/README.md

-# AWSCloudInit
+## Bash Scripts
-Bash scripts to be run by various AWS instance types during cloud-init.
+To be run by various AWS instance types during cloud-init.

 Make sure that none of these scripts contain Windows-style line endings ('\r' characters)!

-## Usage
+### Usage
 To use any of these cloud init scripts while configuring an AWS instance, paste the following code into its user data box.

 `#!/bin/bash`